jei3m/jei3m/README.md

 * 📖  A 4th-year Computer Engineering student passionate about all things tech.
 * 🖥️  Check out my portfolio at [jeiem.site](http://jeiem.site) to checkout my projects and learn more about me.
 * ✉️  Reach me at [justinmiguel.rys03@gmail.com](mailto:justinmiguel.rys03@gmail.com) for any project collaborations or inquiries.
-* 🌱  Open to project-based roles where I can grow my skills in AI, IT, and web development.
+* 🌱  Open to project-based roles where I can grow my skills in AI, IoT, and web development.

 ## 🌐 Socials:
 <div align="left">